 This winter fruit salad recipe is a colorful variety of fresh fruit tossed in a light honey poppy seed dressing.
-Serve this salad with a bowl of soup for the perfect easy winter meal!
+The perfect side dish for brunch or a holiday meal!

 Winter Fruit Salad